LiandarJoshua/DIANA/README.md

-# Diana - Your Personal AI Assistant
+# Diana - Your Personal Desktop Assistant

 Diana is a versatile AI assistant that can help you with a variety of tasks, from managing your schedule and tasks to providing information, analyzing data, and more.
 This README file covers the key features and capabilities of the Diana assistant.